 Professor of Molecular Virology

 Our research focuses on understanding the role of oxygen and circadian signalling pathways in the regulation of virus infection and how this influences viral tropism and disease pathogenesis.
 Chronic viral infection of the liver is a global health problem, with over 500 million individuals infected with hepatitis B (HBV) or C (HCV) viruses that cause progressive liver disease that can develop into hepatocellular carcinoma.
-We recently discovered that the low oxygen environment naturally found in the liver enhances HBV and HCV replication and this is mediated by hypoxia inducible transcription factor (HIFs) binding the viral genome and activating transcription.
+The low oxygen environment of the liver promotes HBV replication via hypoxia inducible transcription factor (HIFs) binding the viral genome and activating transcription.
 We are actively studying the role of other oxygenases in regulating host susceptibility to virus infection.

 Oxygen tension can vary at different anatomical sites and this can impact viral replication and tropism.
 For example, immune cells encounter variable oxygen tensions as they migrate from the periphery into tissue and are a major reservoir for HIV infection.
 We found that HIFs supress HIV transcription and a low oxygen environment favors viral latency.
 Recent studies during the COVID-19 pandemic highlight a role for HIFs and HIF-mimetic drugs to supress SARS-CoV-2 replication in lung epithelial cells.
 Our research shows that HIFs can act as a rheostat to determine viral replication and tropism.
 Pharmaceutical agents that modulate HIF activity provide new therapeutic targets for treating viral infections and associated pathologies.